 – “The Hsi Hsia Dynasty of Tangut, their Money and Peculiar Script”; Journal of the North China Branch of the Royal Asiatic Society 30, 1895-96, 142-160.

 – Oriental Ceramic Art.
+94 p.
 L. 1896; Chinese Art.
+1-2.
 L. 1904; History and Description of Chinese Porcelain.
-Oxford 1908; Porcelain in the 16th Century.
-MS. finished at the time of his death; also wrote in Chinese numismatics and Tangut and other ancient scripts.
+12+176 p.
+24 pl.
+L. 1908; with C. Monkhouse: Porcelain in the 16th Century.
+Manuscript finished at the time of his death; also wrote articles on Chinese and Central Asian numismatics and on Tangut and other ancient scripts, etc.